Can I work while my Green Card application is processing?

 Updated: Feb.
 27, 2020

-If you’re like most applicants, you’re probably wondering “Can I work while my application is processing”.
-The answer is yes, you can work, but you need to meet a few requirements before you go and apply for that job.
+If you're like most applicants, you're probably wondering "Can I work while my green card application is processing".
+The answer is yes, you can likely work...eventually.
+First, you need to meet a few requirements before you go get a job.

 Before Applying for a Green Card

-If you entered the U.S. on a visa, such as an H-1B or L-1, you may continue to work on that visa as long as it is valid and you follow all stipulations pertaining to that visa.
+If you entered the U.S. on a visa that include work authorization, such as an H-1B or L-1, you may continue to work on that visa as long as it is valid and you follow all stipulations pertaining to that visa.

 If you have work authorization through OPT or a TN visa you are permitted to continue working until that visa expires, but are not eligible to renew that authorization if you have a pending adjustment of status application.